Two students in library

 Further information provided by the department

-Special features regarding teaching
+Special features regarding teaching in the bachelor's degree programme

 The acquisition of additional qualifications is possible through the DaF certificate (German as a Foreign Language), the oral certificate and the written certificate.
 The Centre for Speech, Communication and Theatre Practice, the co[n]TEXT writing guidance office and the Writing and Reading Centre provide training in key qualifications.